kshirsagarkiran/nvidia-ai-ceo/README.md

   instruction-following and structured JSON output, which the citation-bound design demands.
 Apache-2.0; runs in ~5 GB at 4-bit on a 16 GB M4.
 Ollama is the transport, swappable for Llama 3.1 / Mistral / Phi-4 without touching agent logic.
+- **Faithfulness on small models.** The entire verification stack runs against a local 8B model with no API costs — evidence that grounding enforcement does not require frontier-scale models, and that **external verification can hold smaller models to a faithfulness standard they cannot self-enforce**.
 - **Hybrid retrieval.** BM25 nails exact terms (tickers, "H20", "Blackwell"); dense catches paraphrase ("GPU shortage" ~ "supply constraints").
 Fusing both is the modern production-RAG pattern.